 Course Content In order to ensure that students studying on the PPE degree have sufficient grounding in all three subjects, you will have a prescribed list of four modules at both Levels 1 and 2 (with two optional modules each year).
 At level 3, you will have greater flexibility in terms of your module choices, having the option to substitute either a dissertation or internship in place of two taught modules Stage 1 You will take:

-• one Politics module
+• at least one Politics module

-• one Philosophy module
+• at least one Philosophy module

 Stage 2 You will take two core interdisciplinary modules designed specifically for PPE students to show how politics, philosophy, and economics are deeply intertwined: